gonzalo-r-martinez/weather-widget-magnolia/README.md

 ## Credit

-The icons used for the time have been created by [erikflowers](https://github.com/erikflowers "erikflowers") you can learn more on their website http://weathericons.io.
+The icons used for the time have been created by [erikflowers](https://github.com/erikflowers "erikflowers") you can learn more on his website http://weathericons.io.

 Weather information is obtained from the Yahoo Weather API.